alex-hhh/ActivityLog2/rkt/widgets/readme.md

 * `map-widget%` -- implements a widget that displays a map, based on Open Street Map tiles.
 It can also display a track on this map, plus markers.
   Supports normal panning and zooming functionality.

+* `notes-input-field%` -- implements a widget that allows editing nodes or a description text.
+The widget displays "Save"/"Revert" buttons only when the text is actually modified, making the GUI less cluttered.

 * `validating-input-field%` a text input field that allows specifying a validation function to restrict the text that can be entered.
 This can be